Moroccan Jews: Music

+Notable Moroccan Jewish musicians include Zohra Al Fassiya, Haim Botbol, Raymonde El Bidaouia, Samy Elmaghribi, LD Malca, and others.

 Cuisine

-Moroccan Jewish cuisine blends local Moroccan flavors, culinary traditions from Jewish migrants, and kosher dietary laws.
-The cuisine is closely tied to social and religious events, particularly Shabbat and holiday meals, and includes dishes such as couscous and tagine.
-The cuisine reflects influences from Arab, Berber, French and Spanish traditions, with an emphasis on spices, herbs, and vegetables.
+Moroccan Jewish cuisine blends local Moroccan flavors, the culinary traditions of Jewish communities, and kosher dietary laws.
+The cuisine is closely tied to social and religious events, particularly Shabbat and holiday meals, and includes dishes such as couscous and tajine.
+The cuisine reflects influences from Arab, Berber, French, and Spanish traditions, with emphases on spices, herbs, and vegetables.

 One of the most famous dishes of Moroccan Jewish cuisine is the traditional sabbath meal: skhina (سخينة, a literal translation of חמין "hot"), also called dfina (دفينة "buried").
 There's also a kosher version of pastilla.
 Special foods are prepared for holidays, like the post-Passover Mimouna celebration, which features sweet delicacies and symbolic treats such as the mofletta, a sweet pancake served with butter and honey.
-Mahia, an aperitivo distilled from dates or figs, is traditionally associated with Morocco's Jewish community.
+Mahia, an aperitivo distilled from dates or figs, is traditionally associated with Morocco's Jewish communities.